 Since asbestos is a carcinogen, prolonged exposure has been linked to several different cancers, the most common being mesothelioma.
 Prolonged exposure can also cause several asbestos-related conditions that are non-malignant or non-cancerous.

 Tumors that develop in the “voice box” or larynx

-When tumors develop in the lung
+Tumors that develop in the lungs

 The development of cancer in the lining of the lungs (pleural), abdomen (peritoneal), or heart (pericardial)

 Non-malignant diseases include:

 When asbestos fibers get lodged deep in the lung and cause irritation, inflammation, and breathing problems

 Areas of hard, scar-like tissue in the pleura that form as a result of prolonged asbestos exposure

 There are more asbestos-related conditions.
 Still, the ones above are the most common and easiest to link to asbestos exposure.

 If you believe you’ve been exposed to asbestos at some point, even if you don’t have any symptoms, see your doctor.
 Some lung cancers have long latency periods and can take over 20 years to develop.
 The earlier you visit a doctor, the better.
 You’ll also have a wider array of treatment options, and the condition and its symptoms may not be as far advanced.